DoctorJohn/django-expo-notifications/README.md

 ### Enhanced Security for Push Notifications

-At some point you most likely want to enable `Enhanced Security for Push Notifications` in your Expo account.
+At some point, you most likely want to enable `Enhanced Security for Push Notifications` in your Expo account.
 This will require you to provide an Expo access token in your Django project's settings module like this:

 ```python